 Leading From the Front

-A friend of mine described the business community as being “shell-shocked” as a result of this current global crisis.
+Leadership requires a leader to be visible.
+A friend of mine described the business community as being “shell-shocked” as a result of the current global crisis.
 “Shell-shocked” creates a powerful visual of people knocked to the ground and confused.
 A leader can be knocked to the ground, but a leader cannot stay on the ground.
-A leader must be the first to regain their footing and stand up strong— actions that demonstrate to others the appropriate response in this time of crisis.
+A leader must be the first to regain their footing and stand up strong.
+These actions demonstrate to others the appropriate response in a time of crisis.

 2. Communicate clearly and often.

-Communicate clearly to your team about what you are facing.
+Leadership requires a leader to communicate clearly and often.
+Communicate to your team about what you are facing.
 As a leader, communicate to your team your confidence in them.
 Be honest and use this time to build trust.
-Things can change very quickly in a crisis such as COVID-19, so clear and consistent communication throughout the entire crisis is critical in a business setting.
+Things can change very quickly in a crisis like COVID-19, so clear and consistent communication throughout the entire crisis is critical in a business setting.

 3. Allow, but also redirect emotional responses.

+Leadership requires a leader to allow emotional responses.
 People are emotional beings.
-An outpouring of anxiety, anger, or fear is natural and to be expected in times of crisis.
-Allow people close to you to share their emotions.
+An outpouring of anxiety, anger, or fear is natural and should be expected in times of crisis.
+Allow people to share their emotions.
 It may be wise to ask them how they are feeling.
 However, after venting through the negative emotions, intentionally refocus individuals on the tasks at hand while also sharing your confidence in them.

 4. Shelve the business plan.

+Crisis leadership may require a leader to temporarily shelve the business plan.
 There is an old saying that goes, “when the map doesn’t agree with the landscape, throw away the map.”
 In times of crisis, shelve the business plan and reset with a crisis plan.
 Your crisis plan should be grounded in your values and should include, at a minimum, your team’s specific responses to the current crisis.
-Your crisis plan is intended to ensure survival and help you launch out of this crisis faster and smarter.
+Your crisis plan is intended to ensure survival and help you launch out of this crisis.

 5. Lean on the team.